1975 United Kingdom European Communities membership referendum: Legislation

 The government produced a white paper on the proposed referendum on 26 February 1975: it recommended core public funding for both the 'Yes' and 'No' sides, voting rights for members of the armed forces and members of the House of Lords, and finally a proposed single central count of the votes for the whole country.
 This white paper was approved by the House of Commons.
 A Referendum Bill was introduced to the Commons on 26 March; at its second reading on 10 April, MPs voted 312–248 in favour.
 Prior to the Bill's passing, there was no procedure or legislation within the United Kingdom for holding any such plebiscite.
 The vote, the only nationwide plebiscite to be held in the UK during the 20th century, was of constitutional significance.
 Referendums had been widely opposed in the past, on the grounds that they violated the principle of parliamentary sovereignty.
 The first major referendum (i.e. one covering more than one local government area) to be held in any part of the UK had been the sovereignty referendum in Northern Ireland in 1973.

 How the votes were to be counted caused much division as the Bill went through Parliament.
-The government was of the opinion that, given that the poll was substantially different from a general election, and that as a national referendum the United Kingdom was a single constituency, an unprecedented single national count of all the votes for the whole country should take place at Earls Court in London over several days, with one declaration of the final result by the National Counting Officer (later in the legislation the title was changed to Chief Counting Officer).
+The government was of the opinion that, given that the poll was substantially different from a general election, and that as a national referendum the United Kingdom was a single constituency, an unprecedented single national count of all votes for the entire country would be held at Earls Court in London over several days, with one declaration of the final result by the National Counting Officer (later in the legislation the title was changed to Chief Counting Officer).
 This proposal did not attract the wider support of the Labour Party or the other opposition parties; the Liberal Party favoured individual counts in each of the parliamentary constituencies, and tabled an amendment to this effect, but was defeated by 263 to 131 votes in the House of Commons.
 However, another amendment, tabled in the Commons by Labour MP Roderick MacFarquhar, sought to have separate counts for each administrative region (the post-1974 county council areas): this won cross-party support, and was carried by 272 to 155 votes.

 The Act did not specify any national supermajority of 'Yes' votes for approval of the terms.
 It received royal assent on 8 May 1975, just under a month before the vote took place.